Research output per year

 Sep 2019 - Nov 2019

-Jaswant Jayacumaar is a postgraduate researcher at the Jodrell Bank Centre for Astrophysics (Pulsars & Time Domain Astrophysics Research Group).
-He is pursuing a Master of Science by Research (MScR) in Astronomy and Astrophysics at the University of Manchester, United Kingdom.
-His thesis is concentrated on deriving coherent timing solutions for the regularly observed pulsars in the MeerTime Thousand Pulsar Array (TPA).
-He is also working on gravitational waves as a researcher at Bose.X Center for Astrophysical Research, India.
-Jaswant holds a Bachelor’s degree in Mechanical Engineering from Vellore Institute of Technology, India.
+Jaswant Jayacumaar, a former postgraduate researcher at the Jodrell Bank Centre for Astrophysics (Pulsars & Time Domain Astrophysics Research Group), obtained his Master of Science by Research (MScR) in Astronomy and Astrophysics from the University of Manchester, United Kingdom.
+His research focused on deriving coherent timing solutions and analyzing spin-down rate variations in regularly observed pulsars within the MeerTime Thousand Pulsar Array (TPA).
+Prior to this, he contributed to gravitational wave research at the Bose.X Center for Astrophysical Research in India.
+Jaswant holds a Bachelor’s degree in Mechanical Engineering from the Vellore Institute of Technology, India.

 MScR Dissertation (Pulsar Timing)